freakout42/formax/README.md

 runform myform.frm mydb.sq3
 ~~~

-Read the developer guide for more information how to modify
+Read the developer guide to modify the form in detail.
-the form.

 Documentation
 -------------